jvenncpe/2023.12_Case_Study_Analyzing_Customer_Churn_in_Power_BI/README.md

 # Case Study: Analyzing Customer Churn in Power BI

-This study isn't just about numbers, it's about figuring out why customers leave and how to make them stay.
-We'll use Power BI to dig into customer data and find the clues.
-It's like being a detective, but instead of solving crimes, we're solving the mystery of churn.

-Our goal isn't just to know how many customers are leaving, but to understand why they're leaving and what we can do to stop it.
-It's all about using data to make customers happier and keep them coming back.

-## Activity

-For subscription-based businesses, reducing customer churn is a top priority.
-In this Power BI case study, we will investigate a dataset from an example telecom company called Databel and analyze their churn rates.
+For subscription-based businesses, mitigating customer churn stands as a paramount objective.

+In this Power BI case study, our focus centers on scrutinizing a dataset from Databel, a telecom company, to comprehensively assess their churn rates.
+However, this study transcends mere numerical analysis; its core objective is to discern the reasons behind customer departures and strategize means to retain them.

+Our goal isn't just to measure churn, but to understand its root causes.
+This deep dive will pave the way for targeted interventions, personalized experiences, and ultimately, happier, more loyal customers.

 ## Dataset Context